dannybouwers/trala/README.md

 ## 🙏 Acknowledgements

 This project was developed in close collaboration with Google's Gemini.
 I provided the architectural direction, feature requirements, and debugging, while Gemini handled the bulk of the code generation.
 This transparent, AI-assisted approach allowed for rapid development and iteration.

+Special thanks to:
+-   **[Maria Letta](https://github.com/MariaLetta/free-gophers-pack)** for the wonderful Gopher logo used in the application.
+-   **[selfh.st/icons](https://selfh.st/icons/)** for providing the extensive, high-quality icon database that powers the service icon discovery.